Replace Fields with Static Text

 1. Q: How can I replace all fields in a document with their current results?

-A: Use the static method FieldsHelper.ConvertFieldsToStaticText and pass the Document object as the composite node together with FieldType.ANY.
-This walks the whole document and replaces every field with its latest result.
+A: Call the static method FieldsHelper.convert_fields_to_static_text() and pass the Document object as the composite node and FieldType.ANY as the field type.
+This recursively walks the document and replaces every field with its most recently calculated result.

-3. Q: My fields span multiple paragraphs; the conversion does not work when I pass a Paragraph node.
+3. Q: Fields span multiple paragraphs, and conversion fails when I pass a Paragraph node.
+Why?

-5. Q: Can I convert fields only in a particular section of the document?
+5. Q: Can I convert fields only in a specific section or body?

 A: Yes.
-Retrieve the Section object, then its Body, and pass that Body to ConvertFieldsToStaticText.
-Only fields inside that section will be affected.
+Retrieve the target Section object and pass its Body (or the Section itself, depending on node scope) to FieldsHelper.convert_fields_to_static_text().
+Only fields contained within that node hierarchy will be processed.